dukdukg00se/knights-travails/README.md

 ## Overview

-A program that shows the most efficient route for a knight piece to get from a start position to an end position.
+A program that shows the most efficient route for a chess knight piece.

 ## Usage

 Choose your own start and end positions by clicking "Pick Start" or "Pick End" buttons and selecting a square on the board.
 Alternatively, log random knight positions by selecting the "Random Start" or "Random End" options.

-Once a start and end square is highlighted, visualize the most efficient knight path by selecting the "Travail" button.
+Once a Start and End square is highlighted, visualize the most efficient knight path by selecting the "Travail" button.

 [Live Demo](https://dukdukg00se.github.io/knights-travails/)